-Survey participants who have worked at Rutgers University for between five and 10 years earn $62K annually on average.
+For those with five to nine years of experience, average earnings amount to about $62K annually.
 Workers who have been with the company for more than one year but less than five can make $55K per year on average.
-The largest slice of the Rutgers University workforce (29 percent) has been working for 20 years or more and earns, on average, $88K annually.
+The largest fraction of Rutgers University people (29 percent) have been working for 20 years or more and earn approximately $88K annually on average.

 Certifications and Degrees

 Certificate in Public Healths receive bigger paychecks ($70K annually) than those without credentials.
 The best paid folks at Rutgers University have an Associate's Degree, earning around $100K per year.